 Whether in the increase or wane of the Moon, a star must be observed between eleven o'clock and midnight.
 But before beginning do as follows.
 Take a virgin parchment.
 Write thereon her name whose presence you desire.
 The parchment must be shaped as represented in the following figure.
 On the other side inscribe these words: Melchiael, Bareschas.
 Then place your parchment on the earth, with the person's name against the ground.
-Place your right foot above it, while your left knee is bent to the earth.
-In this position observe the brightest star in the firmament, holding in the right hand a taper of white wax large enough to last for an hour, and recite the following which I breathe, by the breath which is within me, by the earth which I touch, I conjure you, and by all the names of the spirits who are princes residing in you; by the ineffable Name On, which hath created all; by thee, O Resplendent Angel Gabriel, together with the Prince Mercury, Michael, and Melchidael!
-I conjure you again by all the divine Names of God, that you send down to obsess, torment, and harass the body, spirit, soul, and five senses of the nature of N., whose name is written here below, in such a way that she shall come unto me and accomplish my will, having no friendship for any one in the world, but especially for N., so long as she shall be indifferent to me.
+Set your right foot above it, while your left knee is bent to the earth.
+In this position observe the brightest star in the firmament, holding in the right hand a taper of white wax, large enough to last for an hour, and recite the following

+I salute and conjure you, O beautiful Moon, O beautiful Star, O bright light which I hold in my hand!
+By the air which I breathe, by the breath which is within me, by the earth which I touch, I conjure you, and by all the names of the spirits who are princes residing in you; by the ineffable Name On, which hath created all; by thee, O Resplendent Angel Gabriel, together with the Prince Mercury, Michiael and Melchidael!
+I conjure you again by all the Divine Names of God, that you send down to obsess, torment and harass the body, spirit, soul and five senses of the nature of N., whose name is written here below, in such a way that she shall come unto me and accomplish my will, having no friendship for any one in the world, but especially for N., so long as she shall be indifferent to me.
 So shall she endure not, so shall she be obsessed, so suffer, so be tormented.
-Go then promptly; go, Melchidael, Baresches, Zazel, Firiel, Malcha, and all those who are without you (sic).
+Go then, promptly; go, Melchidael, Baresches, Zazel, Firiel, Malcha, and all those who are without you (sic).
 I conjure you by the great living God to accomplish my will, and I, N., do promise to satisfy you duly.